nnethercote/Rust-CUDA/guide/src/guide/getting_started.md

 - The function is `unsafe`.
 - The function does not return anything.

-Then it declares this kernel to the codegen so that the codegen can tell CUDA this is a GPU kernel.
+Then it declares this kernel to the codegen backend so it can tell CUDA this is a GPU kernel.
 It also applies `#[no_mangle]` so the name of the kernel is the same as it is declared in the code.

 ## Building the GPU crate